ucy-xilab/MicroSuite/README.md

 cd src/HDSearch/bucket_service/service

-./bucket_server <dataset file path> <IP address:Port Number> <Mode 1 - read dataset from text file OR Mode 2 - read dataset from binary file <number of bucket server threads> <num of cores: -1 if you want all cores on the machine> <bucket server number> <number of bucket servers in the system>
+./bucket_server dataset file path IP address:Port Number Mode 1 - read dataset from text file OR Mode 2 - read dataset from binary file number of bucket server threads num of cores: -1 if you want all cores on the machine bucket server number number of bucket servers in the system

 Description of parameters:

 (1) dataset file path: ~/MicroSuite/datasets/HDSearch/image_feature_vectors.dat -> Google Open Images Data Source

+(2) IP:port ip adress and port number of the bucket server

-(2) Mode 1 - read dataset from text file OR Mode 2 - read dataset from binary file -> Input this as 2 since this data set is a binary file.
+(3) Mode 1 - read dataset from text file OR Mode 2 - read dataset from binary file -> Input this as 2 since this data set is a binary file.

-(3) number of bucket server threads -> Number of threads you want to launch to perform your bucket service (this is hardware dependent) e.g., 1 thread.
+(4) number of bucket server threads -> Number of threads you want to launch to perform your bucket service (this is hardware dependent) e.g., 1 thread.

-(4) num of cores -> Number of cores you want to use; make this the same as the number of threads you want to launch. e.g., 1
+(5) num of cores -> Number of cores you want to use; make this the same as the number of threads you want to launch. e.g., 1

-(5) bucket server number -> If you are launching multiple bucket servers, each bucket server needs to know its ID. e.g., If you have one bucket server, its ID or "bucket server number" is 1.
+(6) bucket server number -> If you are launching multiple bucket servers, each bucket server needs to know its ID. e.g., If you have one bucket server, its ID or "bucket server number" is 1.

-(6) number of bucket servers in the system -> this is the total number of bucket servers your set up has e.g., 1.
+(7) number of bucket servers in the system -> this is the total number of bucket servers your set up has e.g., 1.

 *To run the mid-tier service:*

 cd ../../mid_tier_service/service/

-./mid_tier_server <num_hash_tables> <hash_table_key_length> <num_multi_probe_levels> <number_of_bucket_servers> <file containing bucket server IPs> <dataset file path> <mode number: 1 - read dataset from text file, 2 - binary file> <index server IP address> <number of network poller threads> <number of dispatch threads> <number of async response threads> <get profile stats>
+./mid_tier_server num_hash_tables hash_table_key_length num_multi_probe_levels number_of_bucket_servers file containing bucket server IPs dataset file path mode number: 1 - read dataset from text file, 2 - binary file index server IP address number of network poller threads number of dispatch threads number of async response threads get profile stats

 Description of parameters: